curVV/MQL5Comp/README.md

 The first time MQL5Comp build command is run it will check for the relevant drive mapping in wine and create it if it does not exist.

-After a successful build, the compiled ex4 file can be found in the relevant `Experts`, `Scripts`, or `Indicators` directory on your
-Windows machine running Metatrader platform (as well as in your source location) and should be loadable as usual.
+After a successful build, the compiled ex4 file can be found in the relevant `Experts`, `Scripts`, or `Indicators` directory on your target machine (smb or local) running Metatrader platform (as well as in your source location) and should be loadable as usual.

 ### Plugin Development